DeanTech1980/Website-Verification-System/docs/Ch1-Introduction.md

 ---
-title: Chapter 1 - Introduction and context
+title: Chapter 1 - Introduction
+description: The Trusted Websites model
+author: Dean John Weiniger
+layout: default
 ---

-# Chapter 1 - Introduction and context
+# Chapter 1 - Introduction

 ## Overview
 Across Australia and globally, the rapid growth of the internet has enabled powerful advances in information sharing, commerce and connection.
 Alongside these benefits, risks have escalated: unsafe websites proliferate, misinformation spreads quickly, and users routinely face threats ranging from phishing to sophisticated cyber‑attacks.
-Existing mechanisms like HTTPS and traditional Public Key Infrastructure (PKI) improve security, but they don’t fully address persistent threats, fragmented governance, or the evolving tactics of malicious actors.
+Existing mechanisms like HTTPS and traditional Public Key Infrastructure (PKI) improve security, but they do not fully address persistent threats, fragmented governance, or the evolving tactics of malicious actors.

 ---

 ## Vision
-This proposal sets out a browser integrated, centralised global website verification system that treats every website as a digital entity requiring authenticated “citizenship” before participation.
-Rather than reacting to harm with scattered “bad lists”, it establishes a universal “Trusted Websites” list, making verification proactive and continuous and ensuring identity and compliance are in place before default access.
+This proposal sets out a browser integrated, centralised global website verification system that treats every website as a digital entity requiring authenticated **“citizenship”** before participation.
+Rather than reacting to harm with scattered **“blacklists”**, it establishes a universal **“Trusted Websites”** list, making verification proactive and continuous and ensuring identity and compliance are in place before default access.

 ---